-fref ("format reference") is a troff preprocessor that formats reference lists embedded in the troff source code according to the Harvard system.
+fref ("format reference") is a troff preprocessor that formats reference lists embedded in troff source code.
 It supports multiple languages and is macro package-independent.

 fref has been developed to address concerns unsatisfactorily met by previous solutions.
 It differs from the much beloved refer in the following ways: